 How to Create Good Karma

 We create good karma by seeing the bigger picture.
 When we believe the best in others, think positive thoughts, speak kind words, and perform good deeds, good karma comes.
 On the other hand, negative thoughts about our colleagues, neighbours, family or friends can create bad karma.
 In this case, we have to repeat the same thing over and over until we learn.

 Once we understand the lesson, we are liberated from negative patterns of behaviour.
-If we are stuck in abusive or destructive relationship, we may not only be receiving karma but also creating it.
-This is why it`s so important to recognize negative and destructive elements in our lives, and do our best to resolve them.
+If we are stuck in an abusive or destructive relationship, we may not only be receiving karma but also creating it.
+This is why it`s so important to recognize negative and destructive elements in our lives and do our best to resolve them.

 Forgiveness is a huge step in creating good karma.
-Many generations of families have been destroyed from the bad karma that continues to repeat itself in the form of abuse.
+Many generations of families have been destroyed by bad karma that continues to repeat itself in the form of abuse.
 It only takes one generation to forgive and the cycle is broken.
 Refusing forgiveness only repeats the cycle and establishes unconscious patterns of behaviour that can last for many years.